Dan Desdunes: Early career

-Later career in Omaha
+Later career

 In Omaha, he worked as a janitor and continued his music, quickly creating a band with William Lewis as manager.
 Desdunes also managed the Commercial Club Billiard Room with Lewis as head waiter and Holland Harrold as head page.
 In 1906, he opened a dancing club for parties and social functions at Fraternal Hall (formerly Metropolitan Hall) on 14th and Dodge in Omaha.
 Desdunes was a member and frequently an officer of the Colored Commercial Club.
 Other officers included Thomas P. Mahammitt and John Albert Williams.
 When the club was organized in 1919, E.W.
 Pryor was president, J. H Hutton was vice president, Amos P. Scroggs was secretary, and Dan Desdunes was treasurer.